Platelet-Rich Plasma (PRP) Facials

-Platelet-rich plasma is a serum packed with growth factors, which play a role in tissue regeneration and enhance new collagen production.
-PRP is derived from a sample of the patient’s own blood, which is spun in a special centrifuge to separate the platelet-rich plasma from the red blood cells.
+Platelet-rich plasma is a serum filled with growth factors that aid tissue regeneration and boost new collagen production.
+PRP is obtained from a sample of the patient’s own blood, which is spun in a special centrifuge to separate the platelet-rich plasma from red blood cells.
 PRP injections are commonly used to treat hair loss and orthopedic injuries.
 PRP treatments for facial rejuvenation, including both Microneedling with PRP and facial PRP injections, are an excellent way to improve skin texture, tone, and elasticity.
-PRP facials are an incredibly popular cosmetic procedure at Dr. Green’s private NYC dermatology office.
-They are safe and effective for all skin types and tones, have few potential side effects, minimal downtime, and consistently wonderful skin rejuvenation results.
+PRP facials are a highly popular cosmetic procedure at Dr. Green’s private dermatology office in NYC.
+They are safe and effective for all skin types and tones, have minimal potential side effects, and consistently produce excellent skin rejuvenation results with minimal downtime.

-Collagen is a protein that is naturally found within the skin and provides it with a firm foundation and a youthful, rejuvenated appearance.
-Cumulative sun exposure, the natural aging process, and skin conditions like acne can result in depleted collagen levels, leading to the development of fine lines, wrinkles, enlarged pores, acne scars, skin laxity, and other signs of aging.
-There is a myriad of non-invasive facial rejuvenation treatment options available in the office of Dr. Michele Green in NYC, including those that take advantage of the innovative platelet-rich plasma, or PRP, therapy.
-Not only is a PRP facial an excellent treatment option for targeting the signs of aging on facial skin, but it can also be used to treat stretch marks, dark under-eye circles, acne scars, hyperpigmentation, surgical scars, and sun damage.
+Collagen is a protein naturally found in the skin that provides a firm foundation and a youthful, rejuvenated appearance.
+Cumulative sun exposure, natural aging, and skin conditions like acne can deplete collagen levels, leading to fine lines, wrinkles, enlarged pores, acne scars, skin laxity, and other signs of aging.
+There are many non-invasive facial rejuvenation options available at Dr. Michele Green’s office in NYC, including those that utilize the innovative platelet-rich plasma, or PRP, therapy.
+A PRP facial is an excellent treatment for addressing signs of aging on facial skin.
+It can also be used to treat stretch marks, dark under-eye circles, acne scars, hyperpigmentation, surgical scars, and sun damage.

-Dr. Michele Green is an internationally renowned board-certified dermatologist with over two and a half decades of experience providing some of the world’s most discerning individuals with the best non-surgical cosmetic procedures for facial rejuvenation, hair restoration, and body contouring, including Botox, fillers, and PRP treatment.
-Dr. Green takes a holistic approach and embraces a less-is-more philosophy regarding facial rejuvenation, customizing each patient’s treatment plan to suit their unique skin condition and personal aesthetic goals best.
-She is consistently identified as one of New York City’s best dermatologists by Castle Connolly, New York Magazine, the New York Times, and Super Doctors for her dedication to her patients and expertise.
-When you consult with Dr. Green at her private dermatology office in Manhattan’s Upper East Side neighborhood, she will work with you to provide healthy, glowing skin.
+Dr. Michele Green is an internationally renowned, board-certified dermatologist with over 25 years of experience offering some of the world’s most discerning individuals top non-surgical cosmetic treatments for facial rejuvenation, hair restoration, and body contouring, including Botox, fillers, and PRP therapy.
+Dr. Green takes a holistic and less-is-more approach to facial rejuvenation, customizing each patient’s treatment plan according to their unique skin condition and personal aesthetic goals.
+She is consistently recognized as one of New York City’s leading dermatologists by Castle Connolly, New York Magazine, The New York Times, and Super Doctors for her dedication and expertise.
+When you visit her private dermatology office in Manhattan’s Upper East Side, she will work with you to help achieve healthy, glowing skin.

-Platelet-rich plasma (PRP) is a serum that is derived from a patient’s own blood sample, which is spun in a centrifuge to separate the plasma from the red blood cells.
-PRP has a high concentration of platelets and is packed with growth factors.
-Platelets and growth factors are natural components of the blood that play critical roles in the healing process, making PRP an exceptional regenerative treatment.
-PRP therapy has several applications and is commonly used in cosmetic procedures for facial rejuvenation, to treat orthopedic injuries, and to stimulate new hair growth.
-The procedure usually involves PRP injections into the targeted treatment areas unless the PRP is applied topically following Microneedling.
-Most patients require a short series of PRP treatment sessions to achieve their desired final results.
-At her private dermatology office in NYC, Dr. Green offers Microneedling with PRP and PRP injections for facial rejuvenation and hair loss.
+Platelet-rich plasma (PRP) is a serum derived from a patient’s own blood sample, spun in a centrifuge to separate the plasma from red blood cells.
+PRP has a high concentration of platelets and is rich in growth factors.
+Platelets and growth factors are natural blood components that play essential roles in healing, making PRP an excellent regenerative treatment.
+PRP therapy has various uses and is commonly employed in cosmetic procedures for facial rejuvenation, treating orthopedic injuries, and stimulating new hair growth.
+The procedure typically involves injecting PRP into the targeted areas unless it is applied topically after Microneedling.
+Most patients need a short series of sessions to reach their desired results.
+At her private dermatology practice in NYC, Dr. Green offers Microneedling with PRP and PRP injections for facial rejuvenation and hair loss.

 What is the PRP facial?

-A PRP facial is a minimally invasive cosmetic procedure for facial rejuvenation.
-It is an excellent option for addressing a wide range of skin concerns, including fine lines, enlarged pores, acne scars, sun damage, hyperpigmentation, and dark circles, with minimal downtime.
-The procedure involves collecting a blood sample from the patient to spin in the centrifuge, which separates the platelet-rich plasma from the red blood cells.
-The plasma is rich in epidermal growth factors that are involved with tissue regeneration and stimulate the production of collagen within the skin.
-Once collected, either PRP injections are performed in the targeted treatment areas, or the serum is applied topically following Microneedling.
-Both delivery methods are beneficial for skin texture, hydration, and skin tone, although the two procedures are very different experiences for the patient.
+A PRP facial is a minimally invasive cosmetic treatment for facial rejuvenation.
+It effectively addresses a variety of skin concerns, including fine lines, enlarged pores, acne scars, sun damage, hyperpigmentation, and dark circles, with minimal downtime.
+The procedure involves drawing a blood sample from the patient, spinning it in a centrifuge to separate the platelet-rich plasma from red blood cells.
+The plasma contains epidermal growth factors that promote tissue regeneration and stimulate collagen production in the skin.
+After collection, either PRP injections are applied to specific treatment areas, or the serum is used topically following Microneedling.
+Both methods improve skin texture, hydration, and tone, though they offer very different experiences for the patient.

 What does a PRP facial do?
 How does a PRP facial work?